 These images of the Invacare stand-up slings are good for seeing exactly how they attach to the Stand-Up Lift and how the sling attaches to the patient.
 Click on the images for a larger view on each product page.

-For those residents that can bear some body weight, a sit-to-stand device can also be a helpful rehabilitation tool.
+Patient Rehab: The sit-to-stand device can also be a helpful rehabilitation tool.
 It can be used to promote increased weight bearing by controlling the resident's position.
 The closer the resident is to upright, the more weight their lower extremities will be bearing.

 Manufacturer's instructions for these Stand Assist Lifts list the following precaution: Professional assessment should be carried out before lifting patients who are non weight bearing.
 This also applies to patients who have limited shoulder movement or cannot hold on with one or both hands.
 These instructions also direct two staff assist with the Lift for those patients who have suffered a stroke or who can only hold with one hand, or patients who cannot hold on at all.